 What’s the Difference Between a Breast MRI and a Mammogram?

-No woman looks forward to getting a mammogram.
+Women usually don’t look forward to getting a mammogram.
 The squeezing and pushing is certainly no fun, but it is the best screening tool to detect breast cancer.
-However, there are many other examinations such as a breast MRI that can be used by Dr. Arlene or Karen Weinshelbaum to diagnose cases of abnormal breast tissue.
+However, there are many other examinations such as a breast MRI that can be used to diagnose cases of abnormal breast tissue.

 Use of Mammograms